AlibabaCloudDocs/oss/intl.en-US/Quick Start/ossutil.md

     Create a bucket named examplebucket.

     ```
-    ./ossutil mb oss://examplebucket
+    ./ossutil64 mb oss://examplebucket
     ```

-    If the following results are displayed, the bucket named examplebucket is created.
+    If a similar result is displayed, the bucket named examplebucket is created.

     ```
     0.668238(s) elapsed
     ```

-For more examples of creating buckets, see [mb](/intl.en-US/Tools/ossutil/Common commands/mb.md).
+For more information about how to create buckets, see [mb](/intl.en-US/Tools/ossutil/Common commands/mb.md).

 ## Upload an object

 -   Command syntax

     ```
-    ./ossutil cp local\_file oss://bucket
+    ./ossutil64 cp local\_file oss://bucket
     ```

 -   Examples

-    -   Upload a file named examplefile.txt to the examplebucket bucket.
+    -   Upload aan object named examplefile.txt to the examplebucket bucket.

         ```
-        ./ossutil cp examplefile.txt oss://examplebucket
+        ./ossutil64 cp examplefile.txt oss://examplebucket
         ```

-    -   Upload a file named examplefile.txt to the examplebucket bucket and rename the file as exampleobject.txt.
+    -   Upload an object named examplefile.txt to the examplebucket bucket and rename the object-exampleobject.txt.

         ```
-        ./ossutil cp examplefile.txt oss://examplebucket/exampleobject.txt
+        ./ossutil64 cp examplefile.txt oss://examplebucket/exampleobject.txt
         ```

-    If the following results are displayed, the file is uploaded to the bucket.
+    If the following results are displayed, the object is uploaded to the bucket.

     ```
     0.720812(s) elapsed
     ```

-For more examples of uploading objects, see [Upload objects](/intl.en-US/Tools/ossutil/Common commands/cp/Upload objects.md).
+For more information about how to upload objects, see [Upload objects](/intl.en-US/Tools/ossutil/Common commands/cp/Upload objects.md).

 ## Download an object

 -   Command syntax

     ```
-    ./ossutil cp cloud\_url local\_file
+    ./ossutil64 cp cloud\_url local\_file
     ```

 -   Examples